 CREDIT: DALIA KHAMISSY

-As a journalist with some two decades of experience in the Middle East, I know the history of the region, how it impacts current events and how social and cultural conditions shape today’s news.
+As a journalist with more than two decades of experience in the Middle East, I know the history of the region, how it impacts current events and how social and cultural conditions shape today’s news.

 Born in New Zealand, I grew up in Australia and was schooled there, but I am the daughter of Lebanese immigrants.
 I traveled to Beirut during its civil war for family vacations.
 Even in war, there was life in Beirut, a childhood lesson that guides my work.